-Whether you’re huddle around a campfire or snuggled under blankets in your living room, fall is the perfect time to tell stories of mystery and intrigues.
-Your OBX National Parks — Wright Brothers National Monument, Fort Raleigh National Historic Site and Cape Hatteras National Seashore — have all played vital roles in both American and world history, and in each park you’ll find tales of lore and unsolved mysteries.
+Whether you’re huddled around a campfire or snuggled under blankets in your living room, fall is the perfect time to tell stories of intrigue.
+Our OBX national parks have all played vital roles in both American and world history, and each park has its own unsolved mystery.

 Cape Hatteras National Seashore: The Wreck of the Mysterious “Ghost Ship”